bwva/HTML-SpinnerElem/README.md

 - without its own styling, the spinner will inherit the `font-size` of its immediate containing element (and the text color as well);
 - the spinner may be assigned a css selector such as a name, id or class, and then its type styling may be set from elsewhere, such as a stylesheet;
 - any of the above may be accomplished from scripts as well as directmarkup.

-#### Cursor Thickness - In the Weeds
-For this iteration, the thickness of the cursor - the border - is set by a fixed ratio to the spinner size.
-Fiddling with it to find what seemed to work visually at varying sizes yielded 20% of the spinner diameter - but when I added it up -  I saw .2 + .2 borders + .6 of cap left for the actual spinner, and it morphed into golden mean territory .191 + .191 + .618 = 1 cap, so that's where I left it for now.
-TODO: attribute for cursor thickness, so you can tune it to the surrounding typeface.

 Have Fun!